david-sanabria/knowledge/data.md

 #### Articles
+* The Centre for Humanitarian Data — [We Are All Data People: Insights From The Data Literacy Survey](https://centre.humdata.org/we-are-all-data-people-insights-from-the-data-literacy-survey/)
 * [Common statistical tests are linear models (or: how to teach stats)](https://lindeloev.github.io/tests-as-linear/)
 * [An introduction to the General Temporal Data Model and the Structured Population Event History Register (SPEHR) ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4161129/)
 * Mike Smit (co-author):

 #### Books
 * [The Information Diet](https://learning.oreilly.com/library/view/the-information-diet/9781449321536/)